Sextape (2018 film)

 Sextape (À genoux les gars) is a 2018 French comedy film directed by Antoine Desrosières.
 It was screened in the Un Certain Regard section at the 2018 Cannes Film Festival.
 Film critic Lisa Nesselson writing for Screen Daily found the film was "an invaluable and frank conversation-starter in the arena of what constitutes sexual harassment and what can be done about reducing it", while Todd McCarthy writing for The Hollywood Reporter called it "a nugget of truth wrapped in a gross and vulgar package."
-Its had a theatrical release in France on 6 June 2018.
+It had a theatrical release in France on 6 June 2018.